seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **FRIAR LAURENCE**
 Saint Francis be my speed! how oft to-night
 Have my old feet stumbled at graves!
-Who’s there?
+Who's there?

 **BALTHASAR**
-Here’s one, a friend, and one that knows you well.
+Here's one, a friend, and one that knows you well.

 **FRIAR LAURENCE**
 Bliss be upon you!
 Tell me, good my friend,
 What torch is yond, that vainly lends his light
 To grubs and eyeless skulls? as I discern,
-It burneth in the Capel’s monument.
+It burneth in the Capel's monument.

 **BALTHASAR**
-It doth so, holy sir; and there’s my master,
+It doth so, holy sir; and there's my master,
 One that you love.

 **FRIAR LAURENCE**